Logo

 Changes to Pension Contributions

-As of January 1, 2025, the mandatory funded pension contributions (II pillar) rate withheld from wages and director’s fees for enrolled persons can be increased to 4% or 6% of gross salary, up from the current 2% rate.
-Employers and employees should account for this payroll change if applications to increase contributions were submitted before 30 November 2024.
+As of January 1, 2025, the mandatory funded pension contributions (II pillar) rate withheld from wages and director’s fees for enrolled persons can be increased to 4% or 6% of gross salary, up from the previous 2% rate, if the application was submitted before 30 November 2024.
+These higher contributions are now active as of January 2025.
 Funded pension contributions are available to residents of Estonia.

 Excise Duties on Alcohol, Tobacco, and Fuel

-Excise duties will continue their upward trajectory in 2025.
+Excise duties continue their upward trajectory in 2025.

-- Alcohol and Tobacco: Higher excise rates will apply, increasing the price of related products.
+• Alcohol and Tobacco: Higher excise rates are applied, increasing the price of related products.

 Motor Vehicle Tax

-Starting January 2025, a new motor vehicle tax will be introduced in Estonia.
-Certain larger vehicles, already subject to other taxes, will be exempt.
+Since January 2025, a new motor vehicle tax has been in effect in Estonia.
+Certain larger vehicles, already subject to other taxes, are exempt.

 The tax consists of two parts: